Find Schools

 The states with the most job growth for Heat Treating Equipment Operator are Utah, Arizona, and Georgia.
 Watch out if you plan on working in Rhode Island, Virginia, or New Hampshire.
 These states have the worst job growth for this type of profession.

-Heat Treating Equipment Operator Average Salary
+Heat Treating Equipment Operator Salary

-The typical yearly salary for Metal and Plastic Heat Treating Equipment Setters, Operators, and Tenders is somewhere between $25,580 and $55,340.
+The average yearly salary of a Heat Treating Equipment Operator ranges between $25,580 and $55,340.

 undefined